whisk3y3/EvilPhish/README.md

 EvilPhish is a tool designed for phishing and vishing assessments to test the security awareness of individuals and organizations.
 It provides a framework for serving a phishing domain and harvesting user credentials.
 The webpage is designed to persuade users to login using their network credentials, following a simulated patch verification scan.

-**Note: Before performing the assessment, you will need to purchase a phishing domain and generate DNS and A records pointing to the server running EvilPhish.**
+**Note: Before performing the assessment, you will need to purchase a phishing domain and generate the appropriate DNS records pointing to the server running EvilPhish.**

 ## Tool Contents